nplan-io/ml_paper_club/README.md

 - [05/06/2025] NO PAPER CLUB THIS WEEK

-- [12/06/2025] Peter presents: [MCMC using Hamiltonian dynamics](https://arxiv.org/pdf/1206.1901) By Radford M. Neal focused why you would want to use Hamiltonian Dynamics for MCMC
+- [12/06/2025] Peter presents: [An Introduction to Flow Matching](https://mlg.eng.cam.ac.uk/blog/2024/01/20/flow-matching.html) By Radford M. Neal focused why you would want to use Hamiltonian Dynamics for MCMC

 - [19/06/2025] Inneke presents: TBD